Information for Parents

 Pairing Up: For safety reasons we make sure all Tributes are always in a pair whilst in the Arena.
 Tributes are happily paired up with someone they feel comfortable with (usually of the same sex unless they have come with a friend) so it's not a problem if teenagers (or 11 and 12 year olds) want to come on their own, as we create a easy environment to meet others.
 With several hundred Tributes having passed through our camps over the last nine years we have never had a problem with forming pairs who get on and support eachother in the Arena.
 Of course Tributes are also free to pair up with a friend or brother/sister they have come with.

 Fun: As well as the excitement and fun of being a Tribute in the Hunger Games, we all have a lot of fun with games, activites, music, and hanging out round the base camp before and after the Games .
 Above all else the Tributes who join us have a great time and laugh, meeting new people and spending time outdoors.

 Staff: “Your staff, particularly Robin, have been a positive influence for my young man and are helping to shape his thoughts about future careers and other adventures.
 I couldn’t ask for more, thank you" Demelza about Evan, 2015

 All WildWise staff are DBS checked (formally CRB).
-The lead instructor Robin Bowman has worked with teenagers in the outdoors for 18 years (see his biog on each camp's page) and has two children of his own, who are now Tributes themselves !
+The lead instructor Robin Bowman has worked with teenagers in the outdoors for 19 years (see his biog on each camp's page) and has two children of his own, who are now Tributes themselves !
 We have a large staff to child ratio.
-On last summer's Hunger Games camp we had 19 staff and on the Mockingjay camp we had 25 staff.
-We have between 4 and 6 adults on a pastoral care team for each camp alone.
+On last summer's Hunger Games camp we had 23 staff and 26 on the Mockingjay camp .
+We normally have 8 adults on our pastoral care team for each camp .
 Some of the staff will be qualified in outdoor First Aid.

 Camping equipment: please see General Camp Information.